 The damage boost is significant enough that it actually outperforms Azure’s Glintstone Staff which speeds up the rate at which you cast spells in exchange for costing more FP.

-Best Armor for Battle Mage Builds in Elden Ring
+Best Armor for Battle Mage Builds

 For the Arcane Battle Mage build, we will be using the Battle Mage set with this build.
 Besides its stat benefits, its lightweight helps balance out the weight of all your weapons and shield.